A Dramatic Turn of Events

 For a moment—a brief moment—he could see the surface of the water.
 Then it was gone, obscured by a gnarled slab of debris that crashed into the pool.
 Arus rolled, frantically kicking away to avoid being crushed, but the sinking chunk of mangled metal and stone came down on his back and pinned him to the floor.
 Though not heavy enough to shatter his spine, the block forced free what little air had been left in his lungs.

 Twangs of pain shot through his body.
 The water seemed to press against him just as much as the debris.
 He needed oxygen.
 Complicating matters, additional pieces of rock and twisted fragments of metal continued to fill the water around him.
-If another large segment came down on top of the first, his ribs would likely collapse.
+If another large segment came down on top of the first, he would be crushed.
 There would be no wiggling free; the stone was too wide for that.
 Had he been facing up, the strength of his artificial arm would've been sufficient.
-But with his entire torso trapped, he was down to his last option.
+But with his entire torso trapped, there was no leverage to maneuver.
+He was down to his last option.

-He never had to consider it.
 In an instant, the weight was gone.
 Arus barely had time to comprehend what was happening when he felt two strong arms wrap around his middle.
-With just a few powerful kicks, his rescuer returned them to the surface where Sergeant Garren and Lieutenant Breila pulled Arus from the frigid water.
-He gasped and choked on all fours as Garren kneeled beside him.
+With just a few powerful kicks, his rescuer returned them to the surface where Sergeant Garren and Lieutenant Breila pulled them from the frigid water.
+Arus gasped and choked on all fours as Garren kneeled beside him.

 "Are you all right?" he asked.